Kildare Abbey

 No portion of this church now remains, nor indeed of any of the ancient buildings, with the exception of the Round Tower.
 This tower - 136 feet 7 inches high - has an elaborately worked doorway.
 Bishop Conlaeth founded at Kildare a school in metalwork which grew and prospered as the years went on.
 Gerald of Wales praises the standard of illumination of manuscripts there, and in particular the Evangelistarium, or manuscript of the Four Gospels, according to the version of St. Jerome.
 The Book of Leinster is thought to have been copied from originals preserved in the School of Kildare, by Finn MacGorman, who became Bishop of Kildare in 1148.

-Even during the most stormy periods of the school's history we find recorded interesting facts and dates concerning its professors.
-We read of Cobthac, who died in 1069, and was celebrated for "his universal knowledge of ecclesiastical discipline"; and of Ferdomhnach, the Blind, who was deeply versed in knowledge of the Sacred Scriptures.
+Professors of this school include Cobthac, who died in 1069, and was celebrated for "his universal knowledge of ecclesiastical discipline"; and Ferdomhnach the Blind, who was deeply versed in knowledge of the Sacred Scriptures.
 In 1135 Dermot MacMurrough disrupted the monastery; and in the following year Diarmaid O'Brien and his brothers sacked and set fire to the town.
 But the School of Brigid continued.
 The holy fire called the "inextinguishable", which had probably been kept alight since the days of Brigid, was put out by order of Henry de Loundres, Archbishop of Dublin, who thought the practice savoured of superstition.
 The fire was kindled again by the Bishop of Kildare, and it burned until the crackdown in the reign of Elizabeth I extinguished it and every other monastic light in Ireland.